tk3369/Pretend.jl/README.md

 # Pretend.jl

 [![Travis Build Status](https://travis-ci.com/tk3369/Pretend.jl.svg?branch=master)](https://travis-ci.org/tk3369/Pretend.jl)
 [![codecov.io](http://codecov.io/github/tk3369/Pretend.jl/coverage.svg?branch=master)](http://codecov.io/github/tk3369/Pretend.jl?branch=master)
 ![Project Status](https://img.shields.io/badge/status-experimental-red)

-Pretend is a mocking library.
+Pretend.jl is a mocking library.
 The main idea is that you can annotate any functions as `@mockable`.
 Then, you can easily stub out calls to the function with your own patch using `apply`.
-You must activate the framework using `Pretend.activate`;
+You must activate the framework using `Pretend.activate()`; otherwise, patches will not be applied (for performance reasons).

-otherwise, patches will not be applied (for performance reasons).
+P.S.
+This package has been somewhat battle-tested for a production-quality enterprise application.

 ## Usage